dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 Omitting `forPublic` automatically sets these properties to `false`.
 If you want to be more explicit, you can keep them and set their values to `false` manually.

-Since each message should now have an author, the aggregate's initial state, the `send` command and the `sent` event must also be modified.
+Since each message should now have an author, the aggregate's initial state, the `send` command, and the `sent` event must also be modified.
 The changes to the initial state are simple, as you only need to add an `author` field:

 ```javascript
 const initialState = {